 Looking for ways to improve your health, increase your fitness, and lower stress?
 You may want to spend more time with a pet.

 Who knew that man’s best friend could also be a boon for good health?
-It turns out that pets of the furry, feathered, or even scaly variety may improve health.
+It turns out that pets of all varieties may improve health!

 Reduces Blood Pressure & Stress

 We know it’s tough to resist that adoring look from your dog or loving purr from your cat, but there’s even more reason to give them extra attention after a long, hard day.
 As you pet them, it can actually help lower your blood pressure.

 Don’t let your non-pet friendly lease or allergies get you down.
 There’s still a stress reducing effect (which in turn can reduce your heart rate or blood pressure) from watching fish swim in an aquarium, or just looking at animals (cue sweet or funny cat videos).

 If you’re a dog owner, you may get the added benefit of increased exercise which aids healthy management of stress, blood pressure, and cholesterol levels.
 Plus, there’s more motivation when your four-legged friend is begging for a walk and eager to go!

 Even if it’s just a 10-15 minute jaunt around the block, you’ll be more likely to hit 30 minutes of activity per day when taking them on a morning and evening walk.

 The human response to owning a pet goes beyond the physical, and is likely to have a positive impact on our emotions.
 We are social beings and the companionship of pets can help us to feel less lonely and have a greater sense of well-being, according to this study at Miami University and St Louis University.